How to extract hyperlinks from Word using GroupDocs.Parser for Java

 A: Yes – the same API works with PDFs, DOC, PPT, and many other formats.

-Q: What is the best way to optimize performance for large documents?
+Q: What is the best way to optimise performance for large documents?

 A: Use try‑with‑resources, process files in batches, and consider multithreading with proper synchronization.